zabereznikova/docs.de-de/docs/visual-basic/language-reference/xml-axis/xml-descendant-axis-property.md

 ## <a name="example"></a>Beispiel

 Das folgende Beispiel deklariert `ns` als ein XML-Namespacepräfix.
-Anschließend wird das Präfix des-Namespace verwendet, um ein XML-Literalelement zu erstellen und auf den Wert des ersten untergeordneten Knotens mit dem qualifizierten Namen `ns:name` zuzugreifen.
+It then uses the prefix of the namespace to create an XML literal and access the value of the first child node with the qualified name `ns:name`.

 [!code-vb[VbXMLSamples#26](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples12.vb#26)]